bragefuglseth/keypunch/README.md

 ## Name

-In addition to sounding super cool, "Keypunch" is the name of an [actual keyboard device](https://en.wikipedia.org/wiki/Keypunch) that was used for creating punched cards.
+In addition to sounding neat, "Keypunch" is the name of an [actual keyboard device](https://en.wikipedia.org/wiki/Keypunch) that was used for creating punched cards.